rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

 ## 8. Benefits of the Proposed Architecture

-The hybrid C++/C# architecture of the intermediate layer, now deeply integrated with the C# .NET Dependency Injection system, offers an ideal balance between performance, control, and flexibility, perfectly aligning with the Piece Engine's philosophy of **Modular Component Architecture**.
-This layer embodies the core principles of modularity and extensibility as described in the [Piece Engine General Design Document](../OVERVIEW.md).
+The hybrid C++/C# architecture of the Piece.Core, now deeply integrated with the C# .NET Dependency Injection system, offers an ideal balance between performance, control, and flexibility, perfectly aligning with the Piece Engine's philosophy of **Modular Component Architecture**.
+The Piece.Core embodies the core principles of modularity and extensibility as described in the [Piece Engine General Design Document](../OVERVIEW.md).

 In summary, this refined layer ensures:
 *   **Optimal Performance:** Critical performance-sensitive components and GPU resource management remain entirely in C++, minimizing P/Invoke overhead in tight loops.
+(Communication with Piece.Framework)
 *   **Low-Level Control:** Leverages C++'s flexibility and memory control for GPU resource management and optimizations, with RAII and `std::unique_ptr`.
-*   **Clean and Ergonomic C# API:** The complexity of RAL/PAL and interop details are fully encapsulated.
-C# game developers configure and interact with the engine using a familiar, high-level .NET DI pattern, allowing them to focus on game logic.
+*   **Clean and Ergonomic C# API:** Piece.Framework game developers configure and interact with the engine using a familiar, high-level .NET DI pattern, allowing them to focus on game logic.
 *   **Memory Safety:** RAL/PAL resources are managed with `std::unique_ptr` in the C++ layer, leveraging RAII to prevent leaks, with C# wrappers managing their corresponding native pointers.
-*   **Enhanced Modular Extensibility:** By delegating the selection and configuration of C++ backends and internal components to the C# host's DI system, the engine achieves an even higher degree of modularity.
-Developers can easily swap out entire backend implementations (e.g., OpenGL for Vulkan) or specific C++ sub-components simply by adjusting their C# application's DI configuration.
-This truly makes the C++ layers configurable components from the C# side, fully aligning with the principles of the Modular Component Architecture.
+*   **Enhanced Modular Extensibility:** By delegating the selection and configuration of C++ backends and internal components to the Piece.Framework's DI system, the engine achieves an even higher degree of modularity.
+Developers can easily swap out entire backend implementations (e.g., OpenGL for Vulkan) or specific C++ sub-components simply by adjusting their Piece.Framework application's DI configuration.
+This truly makes the C++ layers configurable components from the Piece.Framework side, fully aligning with the principles of the Modular Component Architecture.

 ## 9. Granular Extension Points

-The intermediate C++ layer is a critical hub for orchestration and management.
+The Piece.Core is a critical hub for orchestration and management.
 Its architecture, now heavily integrated with the C# .NET DI system via the C++ `ServiceLocator`, allows for exceptionally granular extensibility through its adherence to the philosophy of **Modular Component Architecture**.
 For a complete discussion of this philosophy and extension points across all engine layers, please refer to the [Piece Engine General Design Document](../OVERVIEW.md).

 The main specific extension points of this layer now include:

-*   **Complete Replacement of the Intermediate Layer:** Allows the user to provide their own `MyCustomIntermediate.dll` that implements all C-compatible API functions, enabling a total re-engineering of resource management logic and the pipeline.
-This also implies that such a custom DLL would then internally define and manage its own factory resolution mechanism, or mimic the `ServiceLocator` pattern to integrate with the C# host's DI.
+*   **Complete Replacement of the Piece.Core:** Allows the user to provide their own `MyCustomCore.dll` that implements all C-compatible API functions, enabling a total re-engineering of resource management logic and the pipeline.
+This also implies that such a custom DLL would then internally define and manage its own factory resolution mechanism, or mimic the `ServiceLocator` pattern to integrate with the Piece.Framework's DI.
 *   **Partial Replacement / Extension of Internal Components (C# DI-driven):** Through the C++ `ServiceLocator`, whose factories are supplied by the C# application via .NET DI, users can inject their own implementations of core intermediate subsystems.
 For instance, a user could provide a custom `RenderSystemFactory` or `ResourceManagerFactory` (implemented in C++ and exposed via a C# wrapper and NuGet package).
-The intermediate layer would then request these custom factories from its `ServiceLocator` and use them to create the desired `RenderSystem` or `ResourceManager`.
+The Piece.Core would then request these custom factories from its `ServiceLocator` and use them to create the desired `RenderSystem` or `ResourceManager`.
 *   **Extension of Functionalities via C++ Plugins:** Components can be designed to dynamically load DLLs that provide specific implementations for certain interfaces (e.g., a customized `ICullingStrategy`).
 This mechanism can also be integrated with the `ServiceLocator` pattern, where the C# host provides a factory that knows how to load and create instances from such specific plugin DLLs.